-Transfers to: City University, DeVry University, The Evergreen State College, EWU-Child Studies, Seattle Pacific University, University of Phoenix, University of Cincinnati-College of Education, and WSU-Human Development
+Transfers to: Western Governor's University, City University, DeVry University, The Evergreen State College, EWU-Child Studies, Seattle Pacific University, University of Phoenix, University of Cincinnati-College of Education, and WSU-Human Development

-This degree is intended to prepare students for Bachelors programs at the institutions listed above.
+This degree is intended to prepare students for Bachelor's programs at the institutions listed above.
 Other college and university degree programs will accept very few of the Early Childhood Education credits in SVC's AAS-T ECE degree.
 Students seeking transfer to degree programs other than those specifically designed for the AAS-T in Early Childhood Education are urged to consider the AAUCT-direct transfer degree.